Things to Do in Lafourche Parish

 Get up close with nature on our swamp and airboat tours, ride through the heart of the wetlands and see cypress trees, alligators, and birds.
 Take a charter fishing trip with one of our experienced fishermen specialized in finding the biggest catch along the water, from crab to speckled trout and flounder.

 Food is one of the best ways to get the true Cajun experience.
-Launching in May 2018 is Cajun Bayou Food Trail so you can indulge in all the many flavours of region.
-Local seafood restaurants like the famous Spahr's, Bubba's II PoBoys, and CherAmie's serve up delicious dishes like boiled shrimp, chargrilled oysters, crab cakes and many other creole favorites.
+Explore the Cajun Bayou Food Trail so you can indulge in all the many flavors of region.
+Local seafood restaurants like the famous Spahr's, Bubba's II PoBoys, and CherAmie's serve up delicious dishes like boiled shrimp, chargrilled oysters, crab cakes and many other local favorites.
 Tour the Chef John Folse Culinary Institute and learn how gumbos and jambalayas are made.

 The communities in Louisiana's Cajun Bayou are centered along Bayou Lafourche, our signature waterway.
 They reveal themselves through their unapologetic Cajun culture and unpolished, unspoiled beauty.
 Spend a little time up and down the Bayou, and get to know our culture.